aarontharris/DataBuddy/README.md

 <b>Availability</b>

-Databuddy is written in Java and can be used anywhere you can fit a JVM.
+Databuddy is written in Java and can be used anywhere you can fit a JVM (Java 1.8_60).
 If there's no Client API available for the language you're lookng for, it's pretty simple to write -- kind of like talking to Memcached, open a port and write some bytes, then read some bytes.
 Given that I use this in Unity, there should no doubt be some progress on a C# Client API.
 If you do produce a Client API for other useful languages, please let me know and I can link to for others to find.